-Budgeted cost: £79,826
+Budgeted cost: £70,857

-Activity Evidence that supports this approach Challenge number(s) addressed Appointment of an additional Wellbeing Officer to provide intervention for specific pupils who require support with regulating their behaviour and emotions.
-There is evidence to suggest that CBT can have a high impact on risk behaviours and behavioural difficulties: Cognitive Behavioural Therapy - Youth Endowment Fund EIF's report on adolescent mental health found good evidence that CBT interventions support young people's social and 4 emotional skills and can reduce symptoms of anxiety and depression: Adolescent mental health: A systematic review on the effectiveness of school-based interventions Early Intervention Foundation (eif.org.uk) Embedding principles of good practice set out in DfE's Improving School Attendance advice.
-The DfE guidance has been informed by engagement with schools that have significantly reduced persistent absence levels.
-5 Staff will get training and release time to develop and implement new procedures.
+Activity Evidence that supports this approach Challenge number(s) addressed Provision of an additional Wellbeing Officer and behaviour and inclusion staff to provide intervention for specific pupils who require support with regulating their behaviour and emotions.
+There is evidence to suggest that CBT can have a high impact on risk behaviours and behavioural difficulties: Cognitive Behavioural Therapy - Youth Endowment Fund EIF's report on adolescent mental health found good evidence that CBT interventions support young people's social and emotional skills and can reduce symptoms of anxiety and depression: Adolescent mental health: A systematic review on the effectiveness of school-based interventions Early Intervention Foundation (eif.org.uk) 4 Embedding principles of good practice set out in DfE's Improving School Attendance advice.
+Staff will get training and The DfE guidance has been informed by engagement with schools that have significantly reduced persistent absence levels.
+5 release time to develop and implement new procedures.
 Attendance officers and Learning Mentors will provide the support to identified pupils and families.
-GCC 'Closing the Gap' Pupil Premium Conference 21st November 2019
+GCC 'Closing the Gap' Pupil Premium Conference 21 st November 2019 Develop improved pupil aspirations in order to focus them on their learning in school There is some evidence to suggest that supporting pupil aspiration, particularly through contact with home and mentoring and provision of study skills guidance, can support pupil achievement. www.jrf.org.uk/sites/default/files/jrf/migrated/files/education-attainment-interventions-full.pdf

-Total budgeted cost: £174,770
+Total budgeted cost: £150,956

 NB.
-Free School Meal costs to then also come out of this budget, currently estimated at £42,750
+Free School Meal costs to then also come out of this budget, currently estimated at £40,375